dushkevich/tech-theory/start_page.md

 ### We will start here
-I am working in EPAM
+I am working as a systems engineer.